All Episodes

 Thank you.

-Just calling to let you know I've been trying for about 20 years to start with, and I'm a senior citizen, I want to say, ex-military for 41 years and police officer and retired and comes from a family of twelve Tennessee, and so now I got that out of the way.
+Just calling to let you know I've been trying for about 20 years to start with, and I'm a senior citizen, I want to say, ex-military for 41 years and policed officer and retired and come from a family of 12 in Tennessee.

-Uh I have to be real careful what you get on to.
+I have to be real careful what you get on to.

 I don't know.

-But they were talking about how people were getting in their faces uh, you know, at these uh town hall meetings, and I've been to all the tea parties from Ohio and around close by, Columbus and everywhere else.
+And I've been to all the tea parties from Ohio and around close by, Columbus and everywhere else.

-What what elitist uh is Ferraro is?
+What elitist Ms. Ferraro is?

-I mean, I've watched her come up through the years as a young woman and now she's sort of mellowed out.
+I mean, I've watched her come up through the years as a young woman, and now she's sort of mellowed out.

 Look, let me tell you something.